-A sermon by Dean Sam Candler Epiphany 4 - Year A
+A sermon by the Very Rev. Sam Candler The Fourth Sunday after the Epiphany - Year A

 Jesus went up the mountain; and after he sat down, his disciples came to him.
 Then he began to speak, and taught them, saying: "Blessed are the poor in spirit, for theirs is the kingdom of heaven.
 Blessed are those who mourn, for they will be comforted.
 Blessed are the meek, for they will inherit the earth.
 Blessed are those who hunger and thirst for righteousness, for they will be filled.